JYU-IBA/jabs/README.md

  - Multilayer foil in front of detector
  - Reading of experimental data, integer factor compress
  - Fitting to experimental spectrum (multidimensional non-linear least squares fitting)
- - Linear ad-hoc substrate channeling correction
+ - Simultaneous multi-detector simulation and fitting.
  - Faster (less accurate) modes
  - Slower (more accurate) modes
+ - Two-phase fitting, where faster physics model is used in the beginning and more accurate (user configurable) model is turned on after the first phase is starting to converge.
+User can skip the faster fitting phase.
  - User defined "molecules" i.e. elements with fixed concentration ratios (e.g. you can fit C in SiO2 without changing Si/O ratio)
  - Weighting of cross-sections by straggling
  - Kinematic (geometric) broadening due to finite detector size and beam spot
- - Dual scattering model (although it is not guaranteed to be accurate)
- - Simultaneous multi-detector simulation and fitting.
  - Stopping corrections can be supplied by user (Bragg correction) for a specific layer as well as similar corrections for straggling and yield
- - Different detector calibration can be given for different particles (different proton number Z)
- - Two-phase fitting, where faster physics model is used in the beginning and more accurate (user configurable) model is turned on after the first phase is starting to converge.
-User can skip the faster fitting phase.
  - Testing of areal sum (counts) and residuals.
 Some test cases are run by the developer to check sanity and accuracy of simulations for every new release.
  - Higher accuracy mode using adaptive integration for more accurate handling of sharp peaks in cross sections (resonances) and accurate weighting of cross sections by (Gaussian) straggling.
- - Conversion tool from IDF to JaBS script (caveats; partial support in 0.6.7)
+ - Conversion tool from IDF to JaBS script (partial support)
  - Simulation of large angle plural scattering (dual scattering model), with the assumption that first scattering is RBS (not ERD).
-DS in JaBS 0.6.7 and older is broken.

 ### Not implemented, but planned or being worked on
  - Support for more input and output data formats (CSV, ...)